Where is Aston University?

 We also have a number of Catered Accommodation packages available, where students are able to purchase meal tickets on a termly basis for breakfast and evening meal in one of the campus outlets.
 This package is offered by University Catering Services and students apply to that department for vouchers etc.

-All bedrooms on campus have internet access available too, via a recently upgraded (August 2009) Broadband WiFi service.
+All bedrooms on campus have free internet access available too.

 Yes!
 The everyday experience of students and staff at the University is of a friendly, safe community campus atmosphere of which we are fiercely proud, in a city that is really going places and a fantastic place to spend your student days.